 The monthly statements should be reviewed by the President prior to distribution.
 After the President’s review, the statements will be delivered to the Board of Directors every month.
 The monthly statements will be presented to the Board of Directors for acceptance.

-Year-End Report/Audit:
+Year-End Report/990 Tax Return:

 At fiscal year-end, a year-end financial report should be prepared summarizing the total income and expense activity for the year.
 A balance sheet should be prepared as of December 31st and should be attached to the income and expense report.
 The President and Bookkeeper will provide the year end financials to the CPA for 990 preparation.
+The 990 is to be presented to the Board for review and approval prior to filing.

 Trades Reporting

 All trades require that a trade form be filled out and filed describing the details of the trade.
-All trades will be recorded in QuickBooks with the corresponding revenue for the trade and an equal amount of the corresponding trade being recorded on the expense side of the profit and loss statement.
+All trades will be recorded in accounting software with the corresponding revenue for the trade and an equal amount of the corresponding trade being recorded on the expense side of the profit and loss statement.

 Fiscal Policy Statements